sanyal06/aws-labs-1/SAA-Lab01.md

 #### Activity 01 – Creating a VPC
 Login to your AWS account and find VPC under Networking & Content Delivery category.
 Click on Your VPCs in the side bar and then click on Create VPC.
-Did you notice that a VPC (default VPC) was already created!
-Find out what other resources were automatically created for you in VPC and why!
+_Did you notice that a VPC (default VPC) was already created?
+Find out what other resources were automatically created for you in VPC and why._
 Now you need to give a name to your VPC and select a CIDR notation.
 * Name tag: MyVPC
 * IPv4 CIDR block: 10.0.0.0/16
 * IPv4 CIDR block: No IPv6 CIDR Block
 * Tenancy: default
-Click on Yes Create, you should now see your VPC created similar to below picture.
+* Click on Yes Create.
+You should now see your VPC created similar to below picture.

-Select MyVPC and click on Action dropdown.
+Select MyVPC and click on Action drop-down.
 Ensure that Edit DNS Resolution and Edit DNS Hostnames are set to Yes.

 #### Activity 02 - Creating Subnets